Hope of Israel Ministries (Ecclesia of YEHOVAH):

 The Source of the Living Waters

 It is quite evident that our study has a direct relation to certain Biblical prophecies -- such as Ezekiel 47 -- where the prophet describes his vision of the healing and life-giving waters issuing forth from out of the Temple.
-It was explained to the prophet that the waters which he saw were to go down into the desert (which suggests barren Israel), and to go into the sea (which symbolizes the nations), whose waters should be healed.
+It was explained to the prophet that the waters which he saw were to go down into the desert (which suggests barren Israel), and to go into the Dead Sea (which symbolizes the ten northern tribes of Israel in dispersion amongst the nations), whose waters should be healed.
 The description continues –

 "And it shall be that every living thing that moves, wherever the rivers go, will live.
 There will be a very great multitude of fish, because these waters go there; for they will be healed, and everything will live wherever the river goes" (Ezekiel 47:9).

 It is easy to see in this passage the familiar scriptural figures of the Gospel -- and its life-giving and healing ministry.
-So we note with interest that the Temple -- the House of YEHOVAH God -- was to be the source of the stream of living waters.
+So we note with interest that the Temple -- the House of YEHOVAH God -- was to be the source of the stream of living waters to heal all of Israel.

-Therefore, we cannot fail to see in this prophetic vision a SPIRITUAL foretelling of the issuing forth of the Gospel for all mankind from YEHOVAH’s appointed center -- which broadly was Israel, more definitely Jerusalem and still more definitely THE TEMPLE!
+Therefore, we cannot fail to see in this prophetic vision a SPIRITUAL foretelling of the issuing forth of the Gospel for all the nations of Israel from YEHOVAH’s appointed center -- which broadly was Israel, more definitely Jerusalem and still more definitely THE TEMPLE!
 Other portions of Ezekiel’s prophecy clearly have a spiritual fulfillment in this dispensation of the holy spirit.

 In this regard we should also call attention to the prophecy of Joel.
 Inasmuch as the apostle Peter quoted from the second chapter of Joel, showing its fulfillment in the arrival of the holy spirit, and in those miraculous events whereby its presence was made known, it is significant that, in chapter 3 of Joel’s prophecy, there is the promise that “all of the rivers of Judah will flow with waters, and a fountain shall come forth of the House of the LORD” (Joel 3:18).
 Those with YEHOVAH’s spirit will be able to see in this verse and its context much that is applicable to this present dispensation -- though it could well be that the complete fulfillment of this passage, and also that quoted by Peter from chapter 2, must await the return of YEHOVAH God and His Messiah from heaven.